 Image from Poole Associates + Andrew Rowat for Wallpaper* UK

 Image by Calvin Low.
 Courtesy of Straits Times.

 Although Pearl Bank Towers are now in desperate need of facelift – despite rudimentary amendments to refresh its facade in 2008 – there is something poetic in the still majestic sweep of the buildings looming curves and the lingering impression of its once luxury status.
 Anchored in a pocket of the sprawling Singaporean metropolis, the Tower has comfortably settled into a domesticity familiar to its occupants, evoking a ‘lived-in’ and distinctly humble manner.

 Image by Ashley Vidinopoulos

-Today, when you walk past Pearl Bank Apartments, washing flaps on lines stretched between apartment windows, cheery apricot has been used against a fresh white facade to breathe life back into the exterior of the tower, which itself looms above a jungle of well established lush trees.
+Today, when you walk past Pearl Bank Apartments, foliage spills from apartment balconies, a recent refresh to the paintwork on the buildings’ facade has injected life back into the exterior of the tower which itself looms above a jungle of well established lush trees.
 The bustle of city life ebbs and flows around and within its walls and this iconic building seems to be rooted to the very fabric of Singapore’s built environment.
 Even with its somewhat down-but-not-out essence, there is a distinct proudness about Pearl Bank Apartments reflecting the role its design and construction has played in the influence on high-density urban construction throughout greater Asia.

 Words by Tiffany Vidinopoulos